Madawaska Maliseet First Nation

 Several other businesses, including a food court and a Ford car dealership, are located in the centre.

-A hotel and conference centre, located next to the casino, is expected to be completed by late this year or early next year.
+A hotel and conference centre, located next to the casino, was expected to possibly be completed by the end of this year.
+But some delays have pushed back that expected opening until this coming spring.
 That facility will include 80 hotel rooms.

 “People will be able to come and stay now,” Bernard said.
 “That will help out quite a bit.”